CodeYourFuture/fundamentals-course/CONTRIBUTING.md

 ## Consider the scope

 To help us out, please consider the scope of your change(s).
-If the change is a typo or other minor change, making a Pull Request is welcome.
+If the change is a typo or other minor change, please [make a Pull Request](#making-a-pull-request).

 If you would like to change significant parts of a lesson, please first discuss it with us.
 The section of content you wish to change might be in need of significant work and we would happy accept a contribution.
 Other sections may be more settled and require more discussion.